OLIMINATOR/batch-scripts/README.md

 ## Download

-You can download bath scripts [by clicking here.](https://github.com/OLIMINATOR/batch-skripty/releases/)
+You can download batch scripts [by clicking here.](https://github.com/OLIMINATOR/batch-skripty/releases/)